jdx/mise/README.md

 asdf_compat = false # set to true to ensure .tool-versions will be compatible with asdf, see `RTX_ASDF_COMPAT` jobs = 4            # number of plugins or runtimes to install in parallel.
-The default is `4`. raw = false         # set to true to directly pipe plugins to stdin/stdout/stderr
+The default is `4`. raw = false         # set to true to directly pipe plugins to stdin/stdout/stderr yes = false         # set to true to automatically answer yes to all prompts

 shorthands_file = '~/.config/rtx/shorthands.toml' # path to the shorthands file, see `RTX_SHORTHANDS_FILE`
 disable_default_shorthands = false # disable the default shorthands, see `RTX_DISABLE_DEFAULT_SHORTHANDS`